JakobOvrum/LuaD/extlib/README.md

 ### Reproducing the build
-Copy `dmc.mak` from this directory to the top level directory of the Lua source code release and invoke it with GNU make:
+Copy `dmc.mak` from this directory to the top level directory of the Lua source code release.
+Then edit `src/luaconf.h` to manually disable `popen` support.
+Then invoke the makefile with GNU make:

     mingw32-make -fdmc.mak

-Requires the [DMC](http://digitalmars.com/features.html) toolchain (specially, the C compiler and the librarian).
+Requires the [DMC](http://digitalmars.com/features.html) toolchain (specifically, the C compiler and the librarian).